Lagoon 51 World Premiere

 La Grande Motte Multihull Show 2022

-After a two year break due to covid, Europe’s largest multihull show was back this weekend and despite the very non Mediterranean weather, visitors were out in force once again.
-The Ancasta Multihull Team were able to be there for the world premier of the anticipated Lagoon 51, the latest model from Lagoon Catamarans, the world’s largest multihull builders.
+After a two-year break due to Covid, Europe’s largest multihull show was back this weekend, and despite the very non-Mediterranean weather, visitors were out in force once again.
+The Ancasta Multihull Team were able to be there for the world premiere of the anticipated Lagoon 51, the latest model from Lagoon Catamarans, the world’s largest multihull builders.

 She was certainly worth the wait!
-From the moment you step on board (very easily it turns out, given the completely redesigned transoms that allow easy one step access from the side of the pontoon), Lagoon have once again designed a cat with style, performance and comfort but she is most definitely not style at the expense of function.
+From the moment you step on board (very easily, it turns out, given the completely redesigned transoms that allow easy one-step access from the side of the pontoon), Lagoon has once again designed a cat with style, performance and comfort, but she is most definitely not style at the expense of function.